alb3rtov/ARSE/README.md

-# ARSE
+# RASE
-Apartment Rental Search Engine (ARSE) makes it easy to search for cheap rentals in an particular area and at a price specified by the user.
+Rental Apartment Search Engine (RASE) makes it easy to search for cheap rentals in an particular area and at a price specified by the user.
 A XLSX file is automatically generated with the information extracted from the selected websites.

 ## Requeriments
 Use the command `pip install -r requeriments.txt` to install all the required modules.